 Following this consultation, the Multiplex Proposals Report (2022.PH35.3) was adopted by Planning and Housing Committee on July 5, 2022.

-The draft Official Plan Amendment (OPA) will clarify permissions and development criteria for multiplexes in Neighbourhoods.
-The OPA is proposed to be structured as a Site and Area-Specific Policy (SASP), located in Chapter 7 of the Official Plan.
-The SASP would apply to all lands within the city that have a Neighbourhoods land use designation, as shown in yellow on Official Plan Maps 13-23.
+The Official Plan Amendment (OPA) clarifies permissions and development criteria for multiplexes in Neighbourhoods.
+The OPA is structured as a Site and Area-Specific Policy (SASP), located in Chapter 7 of the Official Plan.
+The SASP applies to all lands within the city that have a Neighbourhoods land use designation, as shown in yellow on Official Plan Maps 13-23.

 Map of land use designations in Toronto Official Plan.